cuiarsen1/BankingTransactions/README.md

 5. If using curl commands, please run the example commands below in a **Bash** tab.

+## Extra Notes

+* Logs are printed in the console where the application is run.
+Open a new console tab to run curl commands.
+* Spring Data JPA or Hibernate can be integrated if there is a database connected, but if data is stored just in memory without a database, it does not serve a purpose.
+* Errors are handled with the GlobalExceptionHandler defined for custom exceptions.
+All error flows will return detailed error responses to the user.

 ## API Endpoints

 The base URL for the API is `http://localhost:8080`.
 They can be called with curl requests in a Bash tab or